Top 10 healthy heart tips

 Smoking is one of the main causes of coronary heart disease.
 A year after giving up, your risk of a heart attack falls to about half that of a smoker.

 Eat five portions of fruit and vegetables a day.
-Add dried fruit to breakfast cereal, and add vegetables to your pasta sauces, curries, etc.
+Add dried fruit to breakfast cereal, and add vegetables to your pasta sauces and curries.

 Eat oily fish